Wendy White (mezzo-soprano): Career

 On December 17, 2011, during a performance of Gounod's Faust at the Metropolitan Opera in New York, a stage platform collapsed as White was walking onto it.
 She fell about eight feet and was injured.
 Ten months later the New York Times reported that she had not recovered from her injuries and felt abandoned by a company she considered family after the company canceled her contract.
 In August 2013 she sued the company for damages as a result of the accident.
 According to her lawyer, "She has capitulated to the reality that she's permanently injured and won't get better."
-The Workcomp Writer reported that "A New York appellate court has agreed with Wendy White ... that White is not an employee and, therefore, may maintain a civil action in negligence against the Met."
+In October 2024, after a lengthy legal process which involved the New York State Supreme Court and state legislature, White and the Met reached an undisclosed settlement.